Verify your citizenship

 Australian and New Zealand citizens

-Verify online using a valid passport:
+Verify online using a valid passport, birth certificate or citizenship certificate:

 1. Log in to Enrolment Online with your RMIT email address and password.
 Forgotten your password?
 Reset it.